 Reflecting on your role

-• the CPD and QIA you are able to do in your role
+- the CPD and QIA you can do in your role

 It is structured as a tool to help you think through how these factors apply in your circumstances.
 Many GPs report relief and reassurance after working through the template and realising that their practice is well protected.

-If you do some NHS clinical work every year, and fulfil the requirement to have an annual appraisal, you will remain connected to the NHS primary care responsible officer (RO) in the area where you do the majority of your NHS clinical work.
-There is no minimum amount of NHS clinical work required, but 40 sessions per twelve months in work is a threshold below which you may be expected to reflect on how you remain safe for such a low volume of clinical work.
+If you do some NHS clinical work every year, and fulfil the requirement to have an annual appraisal, you will remain connected to the NHS primary care responsible officer (RO) in the area where you do most of your NHS clinical work.
+There is no minimum amount of NHS clinical work required.
+However, 40 sessions per twelve months in work is a threshold below which you may be expected to reflect on how you remain safe for such a low volume of clinical work.

 Whether you do a low volume of NHS general practice or a low volume of clinical work in any area, below 40 sessions per year, we recommend that you complete a factors for consideration template in respect of this low volume area and include it for discussion at your appraisal.
 You are asked to think about the factors that ensure that you remain up-to-date and safe for what you do in your clinical work and to put safeguards in place as part of your PDP if you identify any risk to yourself or to patients.